TaylorWillmott/SpectralPublic/spectralrp evidence system/README.txt

-The this addon was developed by TheRandomnessGuy (https://github.com/TheRandomnessGuy).
+This addon was developed by TheRandomnessGuy (https://github.com/TheRandomnessGuy).